-Exterior construction activities causing disturbance of soil or creates dust in some other manner must be controlled. - B. An AHA associated with infection control will be performed by VA personnel in accordance with FGI Guidelines (i.e. Infection Control Risk Assessment (ICRA)).
+- Exterior construction activities causing disturbance of soil or creates dust in some other manner must be controlled. - B. An AHA associated with infection control will be performed by VA personnel in accordance with FGI Guidelines (i.e. Infection Control Risk Assessment (ICRA)).
 The ICRA procedure found on the American Society for Healthcare Engineering (ASHE) website will be utilized.
-Risk classifications of Class II or lower will require approval by the Contracting Officer Representative before beginning any construction work.
+Risk classifications of Class II or lower will require approval by the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority before beginning any construction work.
 Risk classifications of Class III or higher will require a permit before beginning any construction work.
-Infection Control permits will be issued by the.
+Infection Control permits will be issued by the COR.
 The Infection Control Permits will be posted outside the appropriate construction area.
 More than one permit may be issued for a construction project if the work is located in separate areas requiring separate classes.
-The primary project scope area for this project is: Class [IV], however, work outside the primary project scope area may vary.
+The primary project scope area for this project is: Class IV however, work outside the primary project scope area may vary.
 The required infection control precautions with each class are as follows: